History

 Architecture

-The oldest part of the castle was situated on the top of the hill.
-It had a polygonal outline of defensive walls measuring 48 x 27 meters with a small courtyard of an irregular, trapezoid shape, in the middle of which a water tank was carved in the rock.
-Inside the walls, residential and utility buildings were erected on three sides.
-At that time, the castle was a towerless structure, which defense based on strong perimeter walls.
-The entrance led through a gate located in the northeastern part of the courtyard.
-It was protected by a deep ditch, over which a timber bridge was placed.
+The core of the castle had a polygonal outline of defensive walls measuring 48 x 27 meters, surrounding a small courtyard with an irregular, trapezoidal shape, in the center of which a water tank was carved into the rock.
+Inside the walls, residential and economic buildings were attached to the walls, initially perhaps of wooden or half-timbered construction.
+The castle was initially a towerless building, and it defense was based on strong perimeter walls.
+Originally, they were topped with a wall-walk and a battlement, bricked up after the walls were raised and more wings were added, which eventually occupied each side of the courtyard.
+The entrance led through a gate located in the north-eastern part of the courtyard.
+It was protected by a deep ditch, over which a wooden bridge was placed.

 Current state